Kamal-ElSadeek/predictive-maintenance-cnn-lstm-rul/README.md

 - Raw datasets and trained model artifacts are not included.
 - Historical notebooks retain their original research state, including machine-specific paths, interrupted cells, and known split or validation issues documented in the READMEs.
 - This is an evidence-preserving research archive.
-It does not silently rewrite a historical notebook and present the altered code as the source of an old metric.

 See [`REPRODUCIBILITY_STATUS.md`](REPRODUCIBILITY_STATUS.md) for the current reproduction status of each dataset.